hpccsystems-solutions-lab/EntertainmentData/README.md

 (E) How many artists sang the song "My Way"?
 Display all songs and the total count.

-(F) What song(s) in the Music Moz Dataset have the longest "description"?
+(F) What song(s) in the Music Moz Dataset has the longest "description"?

 *Category Two (MM2):*